Skip to main content

 ATTORNEY FEE SHIFTING IN COLORADO: WHEN WILL A COURT AWARD ME ATTORNEYS FEES AND COSTS IN A LAWSUIT?

-This is one of the most common questions potential clients ask during our free consultations.
+This is one of the most common questions potential clients ask during our consultations.
 And, it stands to reason.
 After all, if there’s a way to sue someone or defend a lawsuit and not have to pay for an attorney–while getting the benefit of an attorney–wouldn’t you want to know how to do that?

 The good news is: there is a way.